react-navigation/react-navigation/packages/react-native-tab-view/README.md

   - `renderHeader` - callback which renders a header, useful for a top tab bar
   - `renderFooter` - callback which renders a footer, useful for a bottom tab bar
   - `renderScene` - callback which renders a single scene
+  - `lazy` - whether to load tabs lazily when you start switching

 - `<TabViewPage />` - container component for individual pages